 If you're a CFO that's moved into a new role – through headhunting, traditional hiring processes, or through a recent promotion – you can expect at least one thing about the transition: you'll almost certainly be onboarding yourself and you'll need to start improving accounting processes almost immediately.

 The company and industry you're in may change.
 The scope of the role might even change.
 But one thing never changes if you've recently accepted a CFO position.
 In the first 30 days, "job number one is 'just don't break anything'."
 That's according to Michael Murphy, the CFO here at Personiv, so you can bet that it's sound advice.
 His expertise has spanned industries, and he has lent his leadership skills across operational departments in companies large and small for over 20 years.

 "Just don't break anything," is undoubtedly sound advice, but it's admittedly a little broad.
-So, as you settle into your new role, here's a more granular look at how to improve accounting processes without breaking what works:
+So, as you settle into your new role, here's a more granular look at how to start improving accounting processes without breaking what works:

-Take Note of Opportunities - Improving the Accounting Process
+Take Note of Opportunities to Start Improving Accounting

 The very first steps to improve accounting procedures should involve taking a fresh look at what your financial processes already look like.
 It's useful to zoom all the way out for your first look at what you'll be working with.
 What does close look like at the end of the month?
 Are there any bottlenecks or areas generating inconsistent, inaccurate or sloppy work?
 Significant budget expenditures that don't deliver healthy ROI?